AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 >
 > Guides AI is available in Experience Manager Guides as a Cloud Service starting with 2026.08.0 release.
 Contact your Customer Success team to enable this feature.

-Guides AI helps you organize and manage content more efficiently by using AI to generate relevant tag recommendations.
-The Smart Tagging skill analyzes your content, suggests tags based on your organization's taxonomy, and lets you review and apply the recommendations, reducing manual effort while ensuring consistent metadata across your documentation.
+Guides AI makes tagging your content faster, easier, and more consistent.
+Instead of manually reading through your content and deciding which tags to apply, Guides AI analyzes the content for you and recommends relevant tags based on your organization's taxonomy.
+You stay in control by reviewing and applying the suggested tags, while significantly reducing manual effort, improving tagging accuracy, and ensuring consistent metadata across your documentation.

 ## Guides AI panel

-The Guides AI interface provides all the tools you need to generate, review, and apply Smart tags:
+The Guides AI panel provides all the tools you need to generate, review, and apply AI suggested tags:

 ![Guides AI panel](images/guides-ai-panel.png){width="650"}